Broward Schools Votes To Keep Mask, Quarantine Rules In Place

 New state Surgeon General Joseph Ladapo signed the emergency rule.

-Last week, the Biden Administration awarded a grant of four hundred twenty thousand dollars to Broward county schools.MORE NEWS: Working From Home During Pandemic Led To More Drinking At Home
+Last week, the Biden Administration awarded a grant of four hundred twenty thousand dollars to Broward County schools.MORE NEWS: Destructive Giant African Land Snails Officially Eradicated From Florida

-Its part of money meant to reimburse school districts that were penalized for implementing things like requiring masks.
+It’s part of money meant to reimburse school districts that were penalized for implementing things like requiring masks.